Does Constipation affect women more than men?

 Constipation is when you have fewer than three bowel movements a week with stools that may be hard, dry, lumpy and which may be difficult or painful to pass.
 You may have a feeling that the bowel hasn’t emptied completely.

 Occasional constipation is quite common.
 However, chronic and ongoing constipation is not just uncomfortable, but it can also take a toll on the quality of your life.
-Chronic constipation that isn’t treated can lead to complications, some more serious than others.
+Chronic constipation in women that isn’t treated can lead to complications, some more serious than others.

 According to Ayurveda, constipation occurs due to an imbalance in Vata dosha which disturbs your colon, inhibiting its proper functioning.
 The holistic approach of ayurveda focuses on balancing the vata dosha to treat and cure constipation.